IndrajeetPatil/ggstatsplot/README.md

         )
       )
   )
 #> Warning:  aesthetic `x` was not a factor; converting it to factorReference:  Welch's t-test is used as a default.
-(Delacre, Lakens, & Leys, International Review of Social Psychology, 2017).Note:  Shapiro-Wilk test of normality for mpg : p-value =  0.325Note:  Bartlett's test for homogeneity of variances for factor am : p-value =  0.317Warning:  aesthetic `x` was not a factor; converting it to factorReference:  Welch's t-test is used as a default.
-(Delacre, Lakens, & Leys, International Review of Social Psychology, 2017).Note:  Shapiro-Wilk test of normality for mpg : p-value =  0.261Note:  Bartlett's test for homogeneity of variances for factor am : p-value =  0.144Warning:  aesthetic `x` was not a factor; converting it to factorReference:  Welch's t-test is used as a default.
-(Delacre, Lakens, & Leys, International Review of Social Psychology, 2017).Note:  Shapiro-Wilk test of normality for mpg : p-value =  0.323Note:  Bartlett's test for homogeneity of variances for factor am : p-value =  0.201
+(Delacre, Lakens, & Leys, International Review of Social Psychology, 2017).Note:  Bartlett's test for homogeneity of variances for factor am : p-value =  0.317Warning:  aesthetic `x` was not a factor; converting it to factorReference:  Welch's t-test is used as a default.
+(Delacre, Lakens, & Leys, International Review of Social Psychology, 2017).Note:  Anderson-Darling Normality Test for mpg : p-value =  0.329Note:  Bartlett's test for homogeneity of variances for factor am : p-value =  0.144Warning:  aesthetic `x` was not a factor; converting it to factorReference:  Welch's t-test is used as a default.
+(Delacre, Lakens, & Leys, International Review of Social Psychology, 2017).Note:  Anderson-Darling Normality Test for mpg : p-value =  0.263Note:  Bartlett's test for homogeneity of variances for factor am : p-value =  0.201

 ### display the new object (notice that the class of the `plot` list column is S3: gg)
 plots